-Update: In April 2016, the Mexican government left the online front door open, exposing the voter data of 87 million voters.
+Update: In April 2016, the Mexican government left the online front door open, exposing the data of 87 million voters.
 The glitch was quickly discovered and fixed by the good guys.
-But for the bad ones, it must have felt like Christmas and Cinqo de Mayo and Dia de Muertos all rolled up in the same day.
+But for the bad ones, it must have felt like Christmas, Cinqo de Mayo and Dia de Muertos all rolled up in the same day.
 With millions of names, current addresses, dates of birth and voter ID numbers vulnerable, the data leak is virtual kidnapping candy.

 It starts with a phone call.